ankurkumar-ml/boston-house-price/README.md

     :Missing Attribute Values: None

 ## Approach
 In this project, I have used LinearRegression, Ridge Regression, Lasso Regression, KNeighborsRegressor, DecisionTreeRegressor, and SVR to train the model and evaluated them using cross-validation technique and mean_squared_error metric.
-I have also used different ensemble methods to like RandomForest, GradientBoosting, AdaBoost for the better generalization of the model.
+I have also used different ensemble methods like RandomForest, GradientBoosting, AdaBoost for the better generalization of the model.
 Finally I have choosed RandomForest as my final model as it gives us minimum mean_squared_error.

 The complete code with proper comments can be found in the Jupyter Notebook in this repository.